Access to records

-We can help with personal records and family history information for those who were formerly in our care
+We can help with accessing personal records for those who were formerly in our care or received a service through us.

-You can request information from our records if you previously used one of our projects and services.
+You can request information from our records if you previously used one of our services.
 For example, if you:

-• Lived in a care home run by Action for Children (formerly National Children’s Home).
+- Lived in a care home run by Action for Children (formerly National Children’s Home or NCH).

 The type of documents that you will be able to access will be different for each person.
 It will depend on what kind of service you used.